Overview

 Crusader Hull

-Water Pump
+Water Cannon

 Racquetball Launcher

 Leveraging past experience from land vehicle competitions the team decided to implement a puncher mechanism.
 A DC motor powers the driving gear, which contains only 3 teeth.
-The gear compresses the spring by drawing back the rack on the punching rod, as the drive gear continues the rotation, the rack slips and the punching rod launches the racquet ball towards the Black Vessels.
+The gear compresses the spring by drawing back the rack on the punching rod.
+As the drive gear continues the rotation, the rack slips and the punching rod launches the racquet ball towards the Black Vessels.

 Thruster Guards